wplib/better-wp-config/tutorial.md

 If any of the above options are sufficient for your project, you don't need to set them.
 You only need to set the ones that differ.

 ### Step #5: Create your project's config.php file
-Next, create a `/wp-content/config/config.php` file and include any configuration options that are project wide but differ from Better WP-Config's defaults, for example:
+Next, create a `/wp-content/config/config.php` file and include any configuration options that are project wide but differ from Better WP-Config's defaults.
+You may need to refer to your saved `wp-config.save.php` here:

 ```
 <?php